-Inspect flagging and fencing frequently and repair as needed.
+• Inspect flagging and fencing frequently and repair as needed.

-- The most common problem with this BMP is: - Non-observance of buffer zone delineation and clearing of the entire site prior to construction
+The most common problem with this BMP is nOn-observance of buffer zone delineation and disturbance of regulated area.

-3.2.1.3 SEEDING
+3.2.1.3 Seeding

 A well-established vegetative cover is one of the most effective methods of preventing erosion.
 The most effective practice is to establish vegetation on most construction sites as the slopes are finished, rather than waiting until all the grading is complete.
 This and other requirements are described in Section 01030 of the Oregon Standard Specifications For Construction.
 It is often the case that the seeding provided to the project will be the final treatment for roadsides.
 Beside erosion control, this treatment will be the aesthetic finish and the environmental piece that ties the project to the context of the location.
 It is worth doing well.
 The Roadside Development Manual goes into depth regarding seeding.
-Within that Manual there is guidance and several resources to assist in decision making regarding seeding.
+Within the Manual there is guidance and several resources to assist in decision making regarding seeding.